The best handheld vacuum 2025: compact vacs for quick clean-ups

 A bit noisy

-The Shark UltraCyclone Pet Pro Plus (also known as the Classic Handheld Pet Vacuum in the UK) is the best handheld vacuum we've used to date.
+The Shark UltraCyclone Pet Pro Plus (called the Classic Handheld Pet Vacuum in the UK) is the best handheld vacuum we've used to date.
 It excels for quick cleanups around the home thanks to its strong suction power and good battery life.
 Plus it comes with three useful attachments: a motorized pet hair brush, a crevice tool and a dusting brush.

 Our review found it lightweight to hold, easy to maneuver, and effective at picking up both large and small debris, although it sometimes struggled to shift worked-in dirt.
 The 0.45 liter bin size is also decent, so you don't have to empty it too often.
 And all this, along with its compact design, makes it the best car vacuum we can recommend too.

-There were a few minor drawbacks.
-It only has one power setting, the bin mechanism can be slightly fiddly, and it's not the quietest handheld we've tested.
+There's also only one power setting, the bin mechanism can be slightly fiddly, and it's not the quietest handheld we've tested.
 Overall, though, the Shark UltraCyclone Pet Pro Plus is effective, versatile and excellent value.

 Read our full Shark UltraCyclone Pet Pro Plus review